biteworks/InstaBox/README.md

 ```

 ## Future plans
-1. Adding the code to repository
+1. Adding the start screen
+2. Adding a loop
+3. Setup composition of the images
+4. Slideshow
-2. Building Printer support
+5. Building Printer support
-3. Adding a wiki/tutorial
+6. Adding a wiki/tutorial